bckelly1/home_lab/README.md

 ## Future
 - Geo trackers - Google kind of gets there but I'm not super pleased with that.
 - Health trackers - Apple probably has the best ones on the market right now but I would prefer a fully local system.
-- SSL Wildcards - Not sure if they're working correctly, in theory they should work but they haven't yet.